bovirus/pinn/README_PINN.md

 - **silentinstall**: Allows a single or multiple OSes to be installed automatically, useful during headless installs.
 See [How to Automatically Install OSes](#how-to-automatically-install-oses)

-- **select=\<oslist\>**: Auto-selects a number of OSes or OS sources to be installed.
+- **select=\<oslist\>**: Auto-selects a number of OSes or OS sources to be installed, entered as a quoted comma-separated list of osnames.
 When used in conjunction with `silentinstall`, the OSes are automatically installed without any user intervention.
 See [How to Automatically Install OSes](#how-to-automatically-install-oses).
 In addition to specifying a list of OS names, some reserved words are also available to specify different sources of OSes instead, or to control when they are installed.
   - `allinstalled` - Normally, all installed OSes are automatically selected, but they are not selected when the "select" option is present.
 Adding 'allinstalled' will ensure they are selected again.
   - `allsd` - Selects all OSes where the most recent one is on the SD card